mhu870925/shattered-pixel-dungeon/docs/video-action-tool.md

 The defaults assume a typical 1280×720 source clip and downscale each sampled frame into a small square (16×16 by default) while preserving the original aspect ratio and padding to fit the target size.

+Prefer a GUI?
+Run `python tools/video_action_builder_ui.py` to open a simple desktop window where you can browse for the MP4, tweak the parameters, and launch the conversion without the command line.
+The UI surfaces the same defaults as the CLI and displays the output locations when the build finishes.

 ## Prerequisites
 - Python 3.8+
 - `ffmpeg` and `ffprobe` available on your PATH